muratk5n/thirdwave/en/README.md

 How do I rate *American Made*?
 At first I thought dunno, 3.8, a 4.2..?
-Then I thought what goes for artistic production these days, then I said no, it was a FIVE.
-Holy f-ing shit - post 2016 it's been slim pickings.
+Then I thought what goes for artistic production these days, then I said no, it gets a FIVE.
+Post 2016 it's been slim pickings.

 ---

-CNB News: "Alaska snow crab season canceled as officials investigate disappearance of an estimated 1 billion crabs"
+CNBC News: "Alaska snow crab season canceled as officials investigate disappearance of an estimated 1 billion crabs"

 ---